Last Updated on by Karl

 1. Keyword Research

 One of the best tools which you can use when targeting the right keywords for content creation is SEMrush.
-SEMrush is one of our favorites, because it enables us to take a peek at what our competitors are doing, which we then use as a basis to improve our own content.
-But, apart from that, SEMrush is a real goldmine of information.
+It's one of our favorites because it enables us to take a peek at what our competitors are doing, which we then use as a basis to improve our content.
+But, apart from that, it's a real goldmine of information.
 If you haven’t done so already, create an account and log in.
 Once you are logged in, type in the URL you want to know more about.
 We are going to use Business.com as an example.

-On the left-hand side, you will be able to see the link named “Organic Research”.
-After you click on it, you will be transferred to “Positions” section of the website.
+On the left-hand side, you will be able to see the link named “Organic Research.”
+After you click on it, you will go to “Positions” section of the website.

-Let’s take a look at keywords with high traffic our example URL, Business.com, is able to target.
+Let’s take a look at keywords with high traffic our example URL, Business.com can target.

 2. Writing with Keywords in Mind